madhavprabhoo/calculator/README.md

 ## Notes

-Solving of expression is done in a "permissive" attempt.
-The approach for invalid expressions was to make a best attempt with the given information.
-Provide an answer for the portion of the expression which can be solved, make assumptions, log them at level info, and make as much progress as possible.
+Solving of expression is done in a "permissive" manner.
+The approach for invalid expressions was to make the best attempt with given information.
+Provide an answer for portion of the expression which can be solved, make assumptions, log them at level info, and make as much progress as possible.

 ## Unit Tests

 A variety of unit tests, both positive and negative test cases, have been written using JUnit.
-These can be found in class [calculator/calc/src/test/java/calculator/CalculatorTest.java](calc/src/test/java/calculator/CalculatorTest.java#L32), to perform the tests run the following:
+These can be found in class [calculator/calc/src/test/java/calculator/CalculatorTest.java](calc/src/test/java/calculator/CalculatorTest.java#L32), to perform the tests run following:

     $ cd calculator/calc
     $ mvn test